top of page

 Mr. Maldonado received his Bachelor of Music Education from Howard Payne University in Brownwood, TX.
 He was a member of the HPU Jazz Ensemble, a soloist with the Yellow Jacket Marching Band for four years and toured internationally with the group Winds of Triumph.

-Currently, Mr. Maldonado maintains an active performing schedule, playing with various groups in the DFW area.
+Mr. Maldonado maintains an highly active performing schedule playing in groups across the U.S. on a monthly basis.
 In his spare time Mr. Maldonado enjoys all things Jazz, reading books, listening to podcasts, playing video games, and having a winning smile.

 Mr. Maldonado resides in Cedar Hill with his wife Rachel, his son Luke and their two dogs Estes & Brooklyn.